Probability Thermodynamics and Probability Quantum Field: Probability quantum field theory

 \section{Probability quantum field theory}

 The vacuum amplitude in the Euclidean quantum field theory is

 where $I\left[ \phi\right] $ is the Euclidean action $I\left[ \phi\right] =-\int d^{3}xd\left( it\right) \mathcal{L}$.
-The Euclidean vacuum amplitude in spectral representation is just the partition function, or, the global heat kernel (\ref{trdht}).
+The Euclidean vacuum amplitude in spectral representation is just the partition function or the global heat kernel (\ref{trdht}).

 The conventional definition of the vacuum amplitude (\ref{Cvacuumapmlitude}) is, of course, only valid for lower bounded spectra.
-The procedure discussed above can also provide a generalized definition of vacuum amplitude for lower unbounded spectra.
+This procedure can also provide a generalized definition of vacuum amplitude for lower unbounded spectra.
 This allows us to construct a quantum field for lower unbounded operators.